AdaptCL: Adaptive Continual Learning for Tackling Heterogeneity in Sequential Datasets: Experiments

+To provide additional validation for our model, we choose to utilize MNIST dataset with its variants, which include the MNIST, Permuted MNIST, Inverted MNIST, and Rotated MNIST datasets.
+These datasets are organized into sequences, reflecting a different level of similarity, and in both domain-incremental and class-incremental settings.

 The datasets each consist of 70,000 images of handwritten digits from 0 to 9 of size 32 × 32.
-In each dataset, 60,000 images are used for training and 10,000 images for the test, as listed in the Table \ref{table1}. \begin{itemize} \item Permuted MNIST is an MNIST variant that applies a fixed random permutation of the pixels of the MNIST digits.
-It also includes the same number of images of handwritten digits from 0 to 9 of size 32 × 32.
-The difference between this dataset and the original MNIST is that each of the ten tasks is the multi-class classification of a different random permutation of the input pixels.
+In each dataset, 60,000 images are used for training and 10,000 images for the test, as listed in Figure \ref{figure3}(d).

+\begin{itemize} \item \textbf{Permuted MNIST} is an MNIST variant that applies a fixed random permutation of the pixels of the MNIST digits.
+It also includes the same number of images of handwritten digits.
+Permuted MNIST bears no resemblance to MNIST at all.

-\item Inverted MNIST is another variant of the MNIST dataset inverting the color of MNIST images from black to white and white to black.
-Compared with the MNIST dataset, Inverted MNIST data has a big difference in distribution, and there is no data overlap between these two datasets.
+\item \textbf{Inverted MNIST} is another variant of the MNIST dataset inverting the color of MNIST images from black to white.
+The Inverted MNIST and MNIST are the exact opposite in the color of the input data and the same in the output.

-\item Rotated MNIST is also a variant of the MNIST dataset.
+\item \textbf{Rotated MNIST} is also a variant of the MNIST dataset.
 It rotates MNIST data randomly by 0-45 degrees.
-Its data distribution has a mild shift compared with the distribution of the MNIST dataset, and there is some overlap of data between the MNIST and the Rotated MNIST, making the two datasets similar to each other. \end{itemize}
+There is some overlap of data between the MNIST and the Rotated MNIST, making the two datasets similar to each other.

-\textbf{DomainNet} To further validate our approach, we selected DomainNet datasets that are more complex, close to real-life data, with varying amounts of data between domains and stronger distribution shifts among different domains.
-The DomainNet dataset consists of image data from six distinct domains, each with a different amount of data, including real photos, painting, clipart, infograph, quickdraw, and sketch.
-There are 48K - 172K images (600K in total) categorized into 345 classes per domain.

-Following the domain-incremental setting, 10 categories are selected from the Sketch, Quickdraw, and Clipart domains as datasets to form a sequence with the number of data as shown in the Table \ref{table1}.

-\textbf{Food Safety} The Food Safety Project (FSP) was used as a real-life application case to verify our solution.
-The Food Safety Project dataset consists of Apple and Bread images with their freshness score (labels).
-The freshness grading is scaled from 0 to 4, 0 indicating total corruption and 4 for total freshness.
-The apple dataset contains 57 total apple images, while the bread dataset contains 93 total bread images.
-Due to the small amount of data, we compromised some overlaps when dividing the training and test datasets, as shown in the Table \ref{table1}.